 In bustling cities like Omaha, car accidents occur often.
-Many of these collisions could be prevented if all drivers paid attention to the road and their driving.
+Many collisions could be prevented if all drivers paid attention to the road and their driving.
 Each year, our state reports thousands of accidents caused by distracted driving.

 If you sustained serious injuries, or you lost a family member in a distracted driving accident in Omaha, you should be able to recover compensation from the at-fault party.
 A skilled auto accident attorney from Berry Law can meet with you to review the options available to you and your family.

 What Damages Can You Recover From an Omaha Distracted Driving Collision Claim?

 If you are involved in a car crash, it is important to know what steps you can take to ensure that you are compensated for your losses.
 If you believe that another person is liable for causing your injuries, a distracted driving accident lawyer in Omaha, NE, can assist you in determining whether you are entitled to compensation for your damages and which losses you can recoup.

 The law allows people injured in accidents to seek compensation for their losses from the negligent driver and their insurance company.
 These include things like lost wages, pain and suffering, medical expenses, and even funeral costs.

 Specifically, you may be eligible to receive financial compensation for the following types of losses: